bienflorencia/personal-site/content/post/auc-in-jags/index.md

 ## AUC Calculation

 A simple way to measure the area under the ROC curve is using the trapezoidal method.
-For the nth trapezium, the area $A_n$ is
+For the $n$-th trapezium, the area $A_n$ is

 $A_n = \frac{y_n + y_{n+1}}{2} (x_{n+1} - x_n)$